Fury1234321/Machine-Learning---trading/ML_2.0/README.md

    - Decision Tree (Simple, interpretable model)

 When training a model, you'll select a data file and the application will:
+1. Prompt you to customize training parameters (e.g., number of epochs)
-1. Preprocess the data (add technical indicators, normalize, etc.)
+2. Preprocess the data (add technical indicators, normalize, etc.)
-2. Split the data into training and testing sets
+3. Split the data into training and testing sets
-3. Train the selected model type
+4. Train the selected model type with real-time progress visualization
-4. Evaluate performance and display metrics
+5. Evaluate performance and display metrics
-5. Save the trained model for future use
+6. Save the trained model for future use

+#### Training Interface Features

+- **Live Progress Bars**: All models display real-time training progress with color-coded bars
+- **Training Metrics**: See accuracy, elapsed time, and estimated time remaining during training
+- **Customizable Epochs**: Set the number of training cycles before training begins
+- **Early Termination**: Training can be stopped safely with keyboard interrupt (Ctrl+C)

 ### Adding Your Own Data